 A "cooperative blanket loan" is a multifamily loan made to a cooperative housing corporation and secured by a first or subordinate lien on a cooperative multifamily housing project that contains five or more units.
 The cooperative housing corporation borrower owns the cooperative multifamily housing project, including all the individual dwelling units as well as the common areas, and owns (or leases) the land on which the project is built.
 The cooperative housing corporation manages the project and generally is responsible for paying real property taxes and hazard and liability insurance premiums on the project.
-Unlike owners under traditional mortgage loans, the owners of the cooperative housing corporation (the "tenant-owners") do not buy their respective dwelling units but rather acquire interests in the cooperative housing corporation with rights to occupy their units.
+Unlike owners under traditional mortgage loans, the owners of the cooperative housing corporation (the "unit-owners") do not buy their respective dwelling units but rather acquire interests in the cooperative housing corporation with rights to occupy their units.
+Financing used by the unit-owner to acquire interests in the cooperative housing corporation is independent of and not affiliated with the cooperative blanket loan.
 In some cases, the cooperative housing corporation itself may hold the rights to one or more of the units, which are made available for rental.

-The tenant-owners generally must pay a proportional share of the payments on the cooperative blanket loan and the expenses of the cooperative project.
-If a tenant-owner fails to do so, the cooperative housing corporation can terminate the tenant-owner's occupancy rights.
-A substantial portion of the cooperative housing corporation borrower's cash flow is received from the required payments by the tenant-owners and from rental payments by tenants occupying the borrower-owned units.
-When an unanticipated expenditure is required, the cooperative housing corporation borrower may need to declare special assessments on the tenant-owners.
-The borrower must then collect the special assessment from each of the tenant-owners and must pay the special assessments levied on the rental units owned by the borrower.
+The unit-owners generally must pay a proportional share of the payments on the cooperative blanket loan and the expenses of the cooperative project.
+If a unit-owner fails to do so, the cooperative housing corporation can terminate the unit-owner's occupancy rights.
+A substantial portion of the cooperative housing corporation borrower's cash flow is received from the required payments by the unit-owners and from rental payments by tenants occupying the borrower-owned units.
+When an unanticipated expenditure is required, the cooperative housing corporation borrower may need to declare special assessments on the unit-owners.
+The borrower must then collect the special assessment from each of the unit-owners and must pay the special assessments levied on the rental units owned by the borrower.
 If the cooperative housing corporation's cash flow is adversely affected, it may default on its loan.
-In that case, the lender may foreclose on the cooperative multifamily housing project and terminate the occupancy rights of the cooperative housing corporation and the tenant-owners.
+In that case, the lender may foreclose on the cooperative multifamily housing project and terminate the occupancy rights of the cooperative housing corporation and the unit-owners.